fdilke/bewl/notes/for-sussex.md

 ## Tight integration

-- Scala enables nice DSLs
+- Scala supports expressive DSLs

 - Some quite involved categorical calculations - for example, the tensorial strength axioms for strong